jeugarte/jeugarte/README.md

 - 👋 Hi, my name is Joseph Edson Ugarte
-- 👀 I’m interested in backend, web application, and algorithmic development
+- 👀 I’m interested in backend, mobile, and linguistic development
-- 🌱 I’m currently learning cloud computing by using the Google Cloud Platform
+- 🌱 I’m currently learning computational linguistics, operating systems, and algorithmic analysis at Cornell
-- 💞️ I’m looking to collaborate on making a website, implemented using React
+- 💞️ I’m looking to create a lifestyle iOS app for fashion this summer
 - 📫 How to reach me: jeugarte14@gmail.com | jeu9@cornell.edu

 <!---